 Crunchyroll offers

-If you have yet to sign-up for a Crunchyroll account, you can get a 14-day free trial.
-After the 14 days, your account will switch to a normal monthly billing cycle.
-It’s great that they offer a free trial if you are wanting to give their platform a shot before committing to their cancel at anytime plan.
+If you have yet to sign up for a Crunchyroll account, you can get a 14-day free trial.
+After 14 days, your account will switch to a normal monthly billing cycle.
+It’s great that they offer a free trial if you are wanting to give their platform a shot before committing to their cancel-at-anytime plan.

 Languages served